VFI®-2538 QS 70 D EPS Form Hard Coat

 Thickness Requirements

 We recommend spraying at a minimum rate of 60 mils or greater to create the best film properties.
 Multiple passes can be done to increase thickness but must stay within the open window of 30 minutes.
-If you exceed the open window, we recommend using VFI-1007 Solvent Based Polyurethane Primer to create adhesion between layers.
+If you exceed the open window, we recommend using a suitable primer to create adhesion between layers.

 Post Cure